 A. Rosacea causes redness of the cheeks, nose and forehead.
 Fine red lines can often be seen just under the skin and some people also experience pimple-like blemishes.

-The usual treatment for this condition includes antibiotics such as doxycycline, minocycline or tetracycline.
+The usual treatment for this condition (also known as Acne Rosacea) includes antibiotics such as doxycycline, minocycline or tetracycline.
 Doctors may also prescribe topical antimicrobials (metronidazole) or azelaic acid (Finacea).

 We could find no studies of magnesium supplements to treat rosacea, though we are glad to hear it works for you.
 Other readers have taken omega-3 fatty acids with good results, and Italian researchers have reported that supplements with silymarin (from milk thistle) and MSM (methylsulfonylmethane) helped ease symptoms (Journal of Cosmetic Dermatology, March, 2008).